zadorlab/KinBot/README.md

     python setup.py build
     python setup.py develop --user

+Please note that you will need the ase version linked to at https://github.com/zadorlab/ase installed and linked to in your path during the installation of KinBot.
+This version of ase has changes within it that are local to KinBot, using any other ase versions will likely result in errors when trying to run reaction searches.

 ## How to Run
 To run KinBot (which will only explore one well), make an input file (e.g. input.json) and run: